cbrueffer/cbrueffer.github.io/research.md

 My research focuses on the development of diagnostics based on tumor DNA/RNA deep sequencing (also known as next generation sequencing) to improve breast cancer treatment and survival.
 Most of my projects are embedded in the [Sweden Cancerome Analysis Network--Breast (SCAN-B)](http://scan.bmc.lu.se/index.php/Main_Page) study.
-I am also interested in improving open source bioinformatics and reproducible research infrastructure by contributing to projects such as [Bioconda](http://bioconda.github.io/) and [Biopython](http://biopython.org/).
+Additionally I work on improving open source bioinformatics and reproducible research infrastructure by contributing to projects such as [conda-forge](https://conda-forge.org/), [Bioconda](http://bioconda.github.io/) and [Biopython](http://biopython.org/).

 ## Publications